juanfrank77/juanfrank77/README.md

 ## What I'm doing

-👨‍💻 I’m currently working as a Web Engineer at a company called [Huge](https://www.hugeinc.com/).
+👨‍💻 I’m not currently working as a Web Developer but rather as a writer & OSS community helper.

-📚 I'm learning more about UI development, web apps, accessibility, performance, and other related topics.
+📚 I'm learning more about writing, learning, focused productivity, and knowledge management.

 ## What I use